-Guess what, all the photos, collages, electronic scrapbooks you had created earlier can be put to use.
-I will consolidate the highlights in collages on one page so that I can have a bird eye’s view of the year.
-It gives me tremendous satisfaction to recall the year’s activities, understand where my time and effort had gone to, and reminisce and reflect generally about my life in the past one year.
+Guess what, all the photos, collages, and electronic scrapbooks you had created earlier can be put to use.
+I will consolidate the highlights in collages on one page so that I can have a bird eye view of the year.
+It gives me tremendous satisfaction to recall the year’s activities, understand where my time and effort had gone, and reminisce and reflect generally about my life in the past year.

 It is a visual way for me to close off the year, for me to check how I am doing against my current New Year Resolutions.
-It provides a good framework for me to focus on the goals and resolve to actions for the coming New Year Resolutions.
+It provides a good framework for me to focus on the goals and resolve actions for the coming New Year Resolutions.
 It gives me a great sense of gratitude, feel thankful to the people around me and decide on my transformation agenda.

-If anything, it helps me to declutter my photos, distill the highlights and keep what is significant.
-I am not sure if this work for you, however, most importantly do what that keeps your soul happy!
+If anything, it helps me to declutter my photos, distil the highlights and keep what is significant.
+I am not sure if this work for you, however, most importantly do what keeps your soul happy!